 Your Pennsylvania DUI attorney will likely make several pretrial motions on your behalf.
 If successful, these motions can advance your defense by suppressing evidence and/or statements, provide additional information about the district attorney's case, allow an independent expert to analyze your chemical test results, and allow your Pennsylvania DUI attorney to obtain valuable information about the police officer who arrested you.
-A Pennsylvania DUI lawyer from Levow DWI Law is well-versed in the judicious use of pre-trial motions in PA driving under the influence cases.
+A Pennsylvania DUI lawyer from Zachary B. Cooper, Attorney at Law, P.C. is well-versed in the judicious use of pre-trial motions in PA driving under the influence cases.

 Some of the pretrial motions that may be submitted on your behalf in your Pennsylvania DUI case include motions to suppress evidence, gain supplemental evidence through discovery, strike prior drinking and driving convictions, split blood or urine samples for independent testing, suppress statements made by the defendant, and gain access to the arresting officer's personnel file.